AnatomicMaps/flatmap-maker/README.rst

 Overview
 ========

-Mapmaker is a Python application for generating `Mapbox <https://www.mapbox.com/>`_ compatible tilesets from a set of Powerpoint slides.
+Mapmaker is a Python application for generating `Mapbox <https://www.mapbox.com/>`_ compatible tilesets from a range of sources, currently Powerpoint slides, SVG diagrams, and segmented image files from MBF Biosciences.

 Requirements
 ------------